mxin262/SwinTextSpotter/README.md

 # SwinTextSpotter
-This is the pytorch implementation of Paper: SwinTextSpotter: Scene Text Spotting via Better Synergy between Text Detection and Text Recognition (CVPR 2022)
+This is the pytorch implementation of Paper: SwinTextSpotter: Scene Text Spotting via Better Synergy between Text Detection and Text Recognition (CVPR 2022).
+The paper will be public soon.

 - We use the models pre-trained on ImageNet.
 The ImageNet pre-trained [SwinTransformer](https://drive.google.com/drive/u/1/folders/19UaSgR4OwqA-BhCs_wG7i6E-OXC5NR__) backbone is obtained from [SwinT_detectron2](https://github.com/xiaohu2015/SwinT_detectron2).